FranziskaDorn/BRPL/README.md

 `brpl()`: This function performs the core Profile Learning analysis.
 It takes a data frame of individual response data as input and returns a list of results, including the identified subgroups, their characteristic response patterns of each subgroup.

-`plot_profiles()`: This function visualizes the identified subgroups and their response patterns.
+`plot()`: This function visualizes the identified subgroups and their response patterns.
 It generates a plot that shows the mean response of each subgroup across the different items or time points, along with confidence intervals or credible intervals.

-`summary_brpl()`: This function provides a summary of the BRPL results, including the number of identified subgroups, the proportion of individuals in each subgroup, and the overall model fit.
+`summary()`: This function provides a summary of the BRPL results, including the number of identified subgroups, the proportion of individuals in each subgroup, and the overall model fit.